mlswg/mls-protocol/draft-ietf-mls-protocol.md

 } Update;
 ~~~

-An Update proposal is invalid if any of the following is true:
+An Update proposal is invalid if the LeafNode is invalid for an Update

-* The LeafNode is invalid for an Update proposal according to {{leaf-node-validation}}.
+proposal according to {{leaf-node-validation}}.

 A member of the group applies an Update message by taking the following steps: